Dear Adoption Agencies,

 - When we call you to share our concerns and questions about our child’s behavior, please don’t tell us he sounds like a typical kid.
 We’re a passionate, knowledgeable, dedicated, well-read bunch of parents.
 Please listen to us and help us.

-We’d like to re-iterate that we’re appreciative of all you do.
+We’d like to reiterate that we’re appreciative of all you as adoption agencies do.
 We hope this letter will be received with the same intent with which it was sent; it’s about sharing suggestions and ideas to help all adoptive families be as successful as they can be.

 Thanks for listening.
 And best wishes as you continue to find forever families for older children.